Solomon Islands with a group of people standing in front of a waterfall

 With this in mind, all our work adheres to the following principles:

-Value the full diversity of life.
+• Recognize the wisdom and value of the full diversity of life.

 How can I get involved beyond making a financial donation?